Hunter13-cmr/portfolio_project/ChatApp/README.md

 ## Contributing
 Contributions are welcome!
 To contribute:
-1. Fork the repository.
+1. Fork the repository;
-2. Create a new branch: `git checkout -b feature/YourFeature`.
+2. Create a new branch: `git checkout -b feature/YourFeature`;
-3. Commit changes: `git commit -m 'Add feature'`.
+3. Commit changes: `git commit -m 'Add feature'`;
-4. Push to your branch: `git push origin feature/YourFeature`.
+4. Push to your branch: `git push origin feature/YourFeature`;
 5. Open a pull request.

 ## License